How to install Canonical Kubernetes with DISA STIG hardening

 sudo k8s get-join-token <joining-node-hostname>

-Then join the new control plane node using the template:
+Then join the new control plane node using the example control plane node join configuration file:

 Join worker nodes